microsoft/pxt-arcade/docs/skillmap/collector/collector1.md

 ## Step 5

-This is looking great, but the coins still stay right around the top.
+This is looking great, but the coins still hover around the top.

 ---